chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-4.md

 }
 ```

-The type of `model` here is now `Person & DS.Promise<Person>` (which is actually what Ember Data returns for these kinds of things!), and the `this.store.adapterFor` actually correctly returns the `Person` adapter as well, so the call to its `update` method type-checks as well (including guaranteeing that the arguments to it are correct)!
+The type of `model` here is now `Person & DS.PromiseObject<Person>` (which is actually what Ember Data returns for these kinds of things!), and the `this.store.adapterFor` actually correctly returns the `Person` adapter as well, so the call to its `update` method type-checks as well (including guaranteeing that the arguments to it are correct).
+That also means you'll get autocompletion for those, including for their types, if you're using an editor configured for it.
+And, happily for everyone, if you mistype a string (`preson` instead of `person`, for example), you'll get a compile-time error!

-You'll also notice that the service injection is much cleaner than it was in earlier examples in the series.
+Notice as well that the service injection is much cleaner than it was in earlier examples in the series.
 That's because we made the same "registry"-type changes---as I suggested we might back in [Part 1][pt1]!---for controller and service injections.
 Before, for this kind of thing:

 ```ts
 export default class PersonCard extends Component {